-We sell a significant portion of our products to several significant customers, including Antalis, Birla, Igepa, INAPA, Lenzing, Lindenmeyr and Veritiv.
-As a significant portion of our sales revenue is generated through sales to a limited number of customers, any adverse development affecting our significant customers or our relationships with such customers could have an adverse effect on our credit risk profile, our business and results of operations.
+As a significant portion of our sales revenue is generated through sales to a limited number of significant customers, any adverse development affecting our significant customers or our relationships with such customers could have an adverse effect on our credit risk profile, our business and results of operations.
 In addition, we rely globally on credit insurance for our arrangements with certain customers.
-Our credit insurer had reduced cover on certain of our customers following the outbreak of Covid-19.
 The withdrawal or unavailability of such credit insurance may impact our ability to engage with such customers.